-When planning your trip to Belize, make sure to visit San Ignacio, a tourist hub near the Guatemala border where you can get a real taste of this country and enjoy tons of activities from kayaking to caving and climbing some of the most beautiful Mayan ruins in Belize.
+When planning your trip make sure to visit San Ignacio Belize, a tourist hub near the Guatemala border.
+San Ignacio is one of the best places to stay in Belize, where you can get a real taste of this country and enjoy tons of activities from kayaking to caving and climbing some of the most beautiful Mayan ruins in Belize.

 Have I convinced you yet?